Pittsburgh Hydroseeding Services

 Common questions about hydroseeding and lawn establishment

 You should see initial germination within 5-7 days under ideal conditions.
 A fully established lawn typically takes 4-6 weeks.
-During this time, consistent watering is essential—we provide detailed aftercare instructions to ensure success.
+During this time, consistent watering is essential, and we provide detailed aftercare instructions to ensure success.

 Hydroseeding offers the best of both worlds: it costs 50-80% less than sod while establishing faster than traditional seeding.
 The nutrient-rich slurry promotes stronger root development, and you can use custom seed blends suited to your specific soil and sun conditions.